Stewardship of creation

 Teacher Note: The imperative to care for creation is emphasised here through the scriptural verses explaining the presence and revelation of God through His creations.
 This assists in deepening students’ understanding and conviction to care for natural resources for the common good.

 Students find or bring in a photo or create a video of their favourite nature scene.
 Students describe why this is so special and how they feel when they are there.
-Students create a digital poster using the Poster app Phoster, Canva, Glogster or Tackk with their chosen image or video.
+Students create a digital poster using the Poster app Phoster, Canva or Glogster with their chosen image or video.